-Venus exits early at French Open
+Defending champ Ostapenko out of French Open

 Elina Svitolina of the Ukraine, one of the title favorites after retaining her Rome crown the week before Roland -Garros, came back from a set point down to beat the unseeded Australian Alja Tomljanovic, 7-5, 6-3.

-Other winners on the first day of Roland-Garros included Japan's Kei Nishikori and France's Gael Monfils.
+Other winners on the first day of Roland-Garros included Japan's Kei Nishikori, the second-seeded German Alexander Zverev and France's Gael Monfils.

-Ostapenko, from Latvia, starts her title defense against Ukraine's Kateryna Kozlova in the last match of the day scheduled on the main show court at Roland-Garros.
+Britain's Jo Konta, a Wimbledon semi-finalist last year, was beaten in straight sets by Yulia Putintseva of Kazakhstan.
+Konta has yet to win a match in Paris in four appearances.